nibscbioinformatics/nf-core-bagobugs/docs/usage.md

 ### Full samplesheet

-The pipeline will auto-detect whether a sample is single- or paired-end using the information provided in the samplesheet.
-The samplesheet can have as many columns as you desire, however, **there is a strict requirement for the first 3 columns to match those defined in the table below.**
+The pipeline will auto-detect whether a sample is single- or paired-end using the information provided in the samplesheet. **There is a strict requirement for the first 3 columns to match those defined in the table below.**

 A final samplesheet file consisting of both single- and paired-end data may look something like the one below (*remember to include the commas to specify third column is empty for single-end data*).
 This is for 6 samples, where `TREATMENT_REP3` has been sequenced twice.